UND School of Medicine & Health Sciences announces 2021 Sophomore Awards

-GRAND FORKS--Several second-year medical students received sophomore awards on April 30 when the UND School of Medicine & Health Sciences announced its 2020 Sophomore Awards winners.
-In past years, these awards were presented in-person.
-This year’s luncheon was canceled because of COVID-19.
+GRAND FORKS, N.D. -- Several second-year UND medical students received sophomore awards on Monday, April 5, when the UND School of Medicine & Health Sciences announced its 2021 Sophomore Awards winners through a virtual awards ceremony.

 North Dakota Medical Association Awards

-- Group Leadership and Professionalism – RaMae Harpestead, Minto, N.D.
+- Group Leadership and Professionalism – Anja Selland, Rugby, N.D.

 Engages in ethical conduct, facilitates group interaction and productivity, motivates others to learn, exhibits personal integrity, and interacts with others appropriately with respect and courtesy

-- Peer Teaching – Donald Hamm, Power, Mont.
+- Peer Teaching – Nadia Toumeh, Fargo, N.D.

 Outstanding contributions to the group's database and facilitating group learning, skillful and accurate presentations, and willingness to assist fellow classmates to learn concepts they do not understand

-- Integration of Basic Science and Clinical Application – Hunter Huff Towle, Bismarck, N.D.
+- Integration of Basic Science and Clinical Application – Peter Bueide, Fargo, N.D.

 Ability to analyze problems, generate hypotheses, set priorities, test hypotheses and formulate alternative hypotheses, draw appropriate conclusions, and apply the knowledge to patient cases